rixx/ynab-downgrade/README.md

 ## Preliminaries

+**In nYNAB:** Check if any of your category names contain a : or a `, as those are not valid characters in YNAB 4.
+Change the category names now instead of having to go through

 **In nYNAB:** Export your nYNAB budget by clicking on the budget name in the upper right hand corner → Export Budget.
 Download the resulting zip file (once your browser has stopped freezing if your budget is a bit older), and export the zip archive.
 It contains two files: `Budgetname as of date - Budget.csv` and `Budgetname as of date - Register.csv`.